Speak it.

 Does Blurt run on Intel Macs, and what are the requirements?

-Blurt runs on macOS 14 (Sonoma) or later, on both Apple Silicon and Intel Macs.
-The app is about 5 MB and lives in your menu bar.
+Blurt runs on macOS 15 (Sequoia) or later.
+On Apple Silicon it transcribes on-device.
+Intel Macs can't run the on-device models, so they use the cloud option.
+The app is about 7 MB and lives in your menu bar.

 How do I start dictating with Blurt?

 Hold the Right Option key (remappable) anywhere on your Mac and just talk.
 When you let go, clean, punctuated text appears at your cursor within about a second.
-There's nothing to set up beyond adding your OpenAI key.
+On Apple Silicon there's nothing to set up — it works on-device out of the box.

 Stop typing.
 Start blurting.